GUI Widgets#

 - Parameters:

-col_num – Column index in which the widget is to be added.
-The first column is numbered 0; which is the top left corner.
+column – Column index in which the widget is to be added.
+The first column at the left of the widget starts at 0.

-row_num – The row number in which the widget is to be added.
-The first row is numbered 0; which is the
+row – The row number in which the widget is to be added.
+The first row at the top of the layout is numbered 0.

 row_span – Number of rows the widget will stretch for.